DanieleCorrado/Polibook/README.md

 # University site
 Project done for the software engineering exam.
-Presents a university website where the user (student) can monitor the progress of his university career.refewr
+Presents a university website where the user (student) can monitor the progress of his university career.

 Convenzioni:
     * javascript : camelCase